 The elevated Diamond status you’ll get with the Aspire means you’ll earn points more quickly and be eligible for upgrades and other perks at Hilton.
-This card also offers unlimited airport lounge visits for you and two guests via the Priority Pass Select membership (providing access to over 1,200 lounges and restaurants in 143 countries).
+This card also offers unlimited airport lounge visits for you and two guests via the Priority Pass Select membership (providing access to over 1,200 lounges; excludes non-lounge experiences).

 That’s 3.5X the points a regular Hilton Honors member would earn (over 9,000 more points) and 5,685 more points than someone with the basic Hilton Honors American Express Card.

 Want a lot of points fast, for a small fee?
 The Surpass card’s welcome bonus (also known as an introductory bonus) is pretty easy for most consumers to get.